 Molly Hennessy-Fiske,

 Molly Hennessy-Fiske is a journalist based in Houston, Texas.
-She has reported from Texas for the past decade and has worked at newspapers in California, Florida, North Carolina, Washington D.C., and her hometown of Syracuse, N.Y.
-Her work primarily focuses on red states and education issues.
-Hennessey-Fiske's recent coverage includes a report on the rising threat to LGBTQ kids following the suicide of a nonbinary teenager named Nex Benedict, who was allegedly bullied at school in an environment that advocates warn is becoming increasingly hostile due to a wave of anti-LGBTQ+ legislation.
-In her articles, Hennessy-Fiske often explores the impact of political decisions on education and marginalized communities.
-She has also covered protests and demonstrations, highlighting instances where law enforcement's response has been met with criticism.
+She has reported from Texas for the past decade and has also worked at newspapers in California, Florida, North Carolina, Washington D.C., and her hometown of Syracuse, N.Y.
+She graduated from Harvard College with a BA in Social Studies in 1999.
+Her reporting primarily focuses on red states and education issues.
+She has covered protests and free speech controversies involving Texas Governor Abbott.

 The Daily's Verdict